The best trains in Italy: A Eurostar Italia ETR500 power car

 Option 1, Florence to Amsterdam in a single day - daily except Saturdays

-Incredibly, it's now possible to get from Florence to Amsterdam in a single day using top-quality high-speed trains, with some wonderful views of Italian & Swiss lakes.
+Incredibly, it's possible to get from Florence to Amsterdam in a single day using high-quality high-speed trains with some wonderful views of Italian & Swiss lakes.
 It's a long day, however, so consider using a sleeper (option 2) or breaking up the journey with an overnight stop at Zurich or Munich (options 3 & 4).
 But here's how to cross Europe in comfort by train in a single day.

 ETR610 EuroCity train at Frankfurt Hbf